 19. Decorated Rocks for Holidays

 Decorate rocks for any holiday.
 These monsters are great for Halloween, but kids will love them year round.
-Ideas for other holidays include hearts with messages for Valentine’s Day; Easter egg rocks; flowers, messages, and best mom awards for Mother’s Day; best dad awards and golf ball markers for Father’s Day; patriotic designs for the Fourth of July; and then, fall and winter holiday designs.
+Painted rock ideas for other holidays include hearts with messages for Valentine’s Day; Easter egg rocks; flowers, messages, and best mom awards for Mother’s Day; best dad awards and golf ball markers for Father’s Day; patriotic designs for the Fourth of July; and then, fall and winter holiday designs.
 Just keep a supply of rocks and paint handy so that you and your kids can create designs and ways to use the rocks whenever inspiration strikes.

 20. Bright, Cheerful, Neon, Pastel Rocks